-In this episode we have Elizabeth Irias joining us to talk about the family roles in addiction.
-In order to cope the unpredictable behaviors from their loved one suffering from addiction. family members may adopt dysfunctional behavior patterns, even if they don’t realize it.
+In this episode, we have Elizabeth Irias joining us to talk about the family roles in addiction.
+In order to cope with the unpredictable behaviors from their loved one suffering from addiction. family members may adopt dysfunctional behavior patterns, even if they don’t realize it.
 You can find more information about Elizabeth and her work at ClearlyClinical.com.
 We then have Danita Coulter joining us to talk about FindHelpNowKY.org, a local resource that’s connecting people looking for treatment with local resources that will fit their needs.

 Welcome to Recovery Radio by Landmark Recovery with your host, Zach Crouch.
 In this program we’ll discuss the root causes and treatments of alcohol and substance addiction, speak with experts in related fields, and help navigate the road to recovery.

 Now, here’s the host of Recovery Radio, Zach Crouch.

 Zach: Hi.
 I’m Zach Crouch and you’re listening to Landmark Recovery Radio, your source for addiction and recovery news and knowledge.
 You can find us online wherever you get your podcasts and don’t forget to subscribe to get the most up-to-date information from leading experts.